An ephemeral drawing is one that is created to be destroyed. It addresses the relationships between medium, subject, and significance.

 I don’t think I was the only one.
 I know I wasn’t the only one.
 And I know Heidi isn’t the only one these days.

-I realize Heidi is a celebrity wanna be, a media monger with skant talent.
+I realize Heidi is a celebrity wanna be, a media monger with scant talent.
 I realize that her beach work outs, wedding and, probably even this plastic surgery story, are calculated PR attempts however lame they may be.

 But I have empathy for Heidi and I don’t think she’s as much of a freak show as we make her out to be.
 Yeah, she had 10 procedures in a day.
 Yes, she almost died.
 But Heidi is not the only one supporting Dr. Ryan or the countless other plastic surgeons paying their bloated mortgages in swanky neighborhoods on the insecurities of wealthy women and women with mountains of debt (and men..yes, I know about the men).
 Shoot, I know people who have gone to Dr. Ryan for countless procedures with the desire for more.